Late October/November To-Do List

 Leaving plants untrimmed also helps protect beneficial insects and pollinator populations.
 The eggs and cocoons/pupae of beneficial insects, butterflies and moths are often attached to the dormant stems of your garden plants so let them stay and hatch next spring.
 Clean-up in mid-spring after a few weeks of warmer weather when you see the first butterflies or other winged insects.
 Wait to prune trees and shrubs until late winter/early spring.

-November is the final month to plant your spring blooming bulbs.
-Bulbs are a bargain and a great way to wake up your garden in spring, but plant them where they will get some supplemental irrigation.
+November is the final month to plant your spring-blooming bulbs.
+Bulbs are a bargain and a great way to wake up your garden in spring but plant them where they will get some supplemental irrigation.
 Common bulbs like tulips, daffodils, grape hyacinths and others need supplemental irrigation in the spring to bloom well.
 So plant them in irrigated beds.
-My favorites bulbs are perennial varieties that come back year after year and multiply in numbers (naturalize).
-These include - Crocus- Muscari (Grape hyacinths) - Narcissus (daffodils, which are gopher proof), - Allium (ornamental onions) which are also highly resistant to gophers and Tulipa (tulips); especially 'Lilac Wonder', Tulipa tarda and Gregiii and Kaufmaniana types.
-Where gophers are active, mix granuals of Chase Mole and Gopher Med into the backfill soil.
+My favorite bulbs are perennial varieties that come back year after year and multiply in numbers (naturalize).
+These include - Crocus- Muscari (Grape hyacinths) - Narcissus (daffodils, which are gopher-proof), - Allium (ornamental onions) which are also highly resistant to gophers and Tulipa (tulips); especially 'Lilac Wonder', Tulipa tarda and Gregiii and Kaufmaniana types.
+Where gophers are active, mix granules of Chase Mole and Gopher Med into the backfill soil.
 Or soak the bulbs in Bobbex small animal repellent for a few hours, then let dry prior to planting.
 But be sure to use waterproof gloves to handle soaked bulbs; they will be very "fragrant" and so will your hands.

 7. Planting Shrubs, Trees and Evergreens

 Most cold hardy plants benefit from fall planting.
-Fall planted trees and shrubs have extra time to establish their roots before winter and will bloom more robustly and grow more quickly next summer that spring transplants.
+Fall-planted trees and shrubs have extra time to establish their roots before winter and will bloom more robustly and grow more quickly next summer than spring transplants.
 Finish planting woody plants by early November.

 © All articles, videos and images are copyrighted by WATERWISE Gardening, LLC.